guoyu07/silex-simple/README.md

 Getting started with Silex:
 ---------------------------

-* Create a new Controller that extend the CoreController, example `Core\Controller\contactController`
+* Create a new Controller that extend the CoreController, example `Core\Controller\ContactController`
 * Add a new entry in `config/routing.yml`, example :

 ```
     contact_us_:
         path : /contact-us
-        defaults: { _controller: 'Core\Controller\contactController::contactAction' }
+        defaults: { _controller: 'Core\Controller\ContactController::contactAction' }
 ```